 - Place something on all 4 corners to weigh it down.

-Our pool came with a tarp.
+Our pool came with a tarp acting as a ground cloth.
 But if yours doesn’t, I suggest to put one down.
 You can always cut it down to desired size after the pool is set up.

-The purpose of the tarp is to protect the pool underneath from rock punctures or mole potential.
+The purpose of the tarp is to protect the pool underneath from rock punctures or digging moles.

-Before positioning the tarp, I ensured a lawn mower could easily cut around the tarp perimeter.
+Before positioning the tarp, I ensured a lawn mower can easily cut around the tarp perimeter.

 Check for any rips or holes, and patch with duct tape where needed.